coryleeio/jekblog/_posts/2015-05-05-simple-open-source-political-map-generator.md

 ![Voronoi diagram with colors applied randomely like stained glass]({{ site.url }}/images/polmapgen1-2.png)

-Now that we have a diagram, we will attempt to break our diagram into a series of political zones, for this i use a random floodfill, performing one step at a time across a series of zones until no cells remain.
+Now that we have a diagram, we will attempt to break our diagram into a series of political zones, for this I use a random floodfill, performing one step at a time across a series of zones until no cells remain.

 The algorithm is pretty simple: